aregtech/areg-sdk/README.md

 <div align="center"><a href="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/interface-centric.png"><img src="https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/interface-centric.png" alt="Service oriented and interface-centric" style="width:50%;height:50%"/></a></div>

 Applications using ORPC communication are interface-centric and use objects of predefined interfaces, similar to _object-oriented programming_.
-It is possible to instantiate multiple instances of the same object and the system is able to handle them in a transparent manner so that a message is dispatched to call the exact function of the exact object.
+It is possible to instantiate multiple instances of the same object and the system is able to handle them in a transparent manner.
 There is no protocol restriction, although the communication must be bi-directional to have the possibility of sending messages to all connected nodes in the network.
 The programmable server objects are called _service providers_ and the programmable clients are called _service consumers_.

 <div align="right">[ <a href="#table-of-contents">↑ to top ↑</a> ]</div>